benjahmin-koenigsberg/benjahmin-koenigsberg/README.md

 ## - 💬 About me...

-I am a former massage therapist turned software engineer!
-I am passionate about creating technology to elevate lives, minimize suffering and build community.
+I am a vegan for the animals and former sports massage therapist turned software engineer!
+I am passionate about creating technology to improve lives.

 Some technologies I enjoy working with include ReactJS, JavaScript, Node, Express, SCSS and Tailwind CSS.

 I love software engineering for all the oppurtunites it provides to meet and colorborate with a diverse group of intellingent individuals.